CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

    2) a **secret key**, (private key) is used for decrypting a file that is encrypted the with the corresponding public key.
 This key should not be made available to other users an normally it is password protected to ensure that it remains secret.

-**When using CSC Sensitive Data Services for analyzing sensitive data you have two possibilities:**
+* **When using CSC Sensitive Data Services for analyzing sensitive data you have two possibilities:**

 1) you can encrypt the data with the workflow described ealier in the SD Connect guide.
 With this workflow, you will encrypt a copy of your data using CSC Sensitive Data public encryption key (using the Crypt4GH user inetrfaces or programmatically).
 In this way, when you will import the data to SD Desktop, they will be decripted  in an automated manner in your own private computing enviroment.
 The data are automatically decrypted with **CSC Sensitive Data Services secret key"**.
 This key is hosted securely by the SD Services and users never needs to do the decryption them selves.

-3) you can encrypt the data with your own permanent key pair, In this case, when imported in SD Desktop, the data needs o be manually descrypted.
+2) you can encrypt the data with your own permanent key pair, in this case, when imported in SD Desktop, the data needs o be manually descrypted.

+* **When using SD Connect to safely share (or transfer) data with your collaborators, you need to plan data encryption in advance, as you need to encrypt the data with your collaborator's public encryption key for them to be able to decrypt the data**.
+Using Crypt4GH CLI, it is possible to encrypt data with multiple public encryption keys.
+Thus, for example,  the sama dataset can be safely shared with multiple  colleagues or collaborators.

 !!! note